-When a horse is stressed, it may exhibit defensive or submissive body language, such as standing with its head down or tucked in, which can signify that they are feeling anxious or fearful.
+When stressed, a horse may exhibit defensive or submissive body language, such as standing with its head down or tucked in, which can signify that it is feeling anxious or fearful.

 Similarly, ears pinned back against the head can indicate discomfort or anxiety and may be accompanied by other behaviours such as tail swishing or foot stomping.

 When a horse experiences stress, its natural response is to release adrenaline and other stress hormones, which can cause its heart rate to increase.

 This increase in heart rate is a normal physiological response to stress and is designed to help prepare the body for a “fight or flight” response.

 While an increased heart rate can be beneficial in certain situations, such as during exercise or competition, chronic or prolonged stress can lead to an increased heart rate even when the horse is at rest.